Earn Credits for Certification and Work Experience

 21Things4Educators is designed to provide teachers with the opportunity to learn about current research-based classroom practices, along with digital tools selected to help meaningful integration of those practices in the classroom.

-MA in Learning Design and Technology
+MA in Education Learning Design and Technology

 Credit by Examination

-Earn up to 6 credits toward your MA in Learning, Design, and Technology
+Earn up to 6 credits

 If you have taught in online or blended settings for two or more years and haven't received graduate credit for it, you can take a competency exam and earn up to 6 credit hours.